 Description

-In a nutshell, the Ford FG11050PBE is a powerful portable generator mostly geared towards:
+In summary, the Ford FG11050PBECO is a powerful portable generator especially useful for:

 - RV travellers who wish to upgrade their experience to another level